 When King Pepin of Heristal took power in 681, he restored Lambert to his see, despite the Saint's desire to remain in obscurity.
 The holy bishop renewed his pastoral labors with vigor, visiting the most distant parishes and preaching the Gospel to the pagans who still inhabited the area, despite danger and threats.
 But when King Pepin put away his wife and replaced her with his concubine Alpais, St Lambert was the only Bishop who dared to rebuke him.
 For this he incurred the wrath of Alpais, who ordered his death.
 His assassins carried out their evil commission, even though they found a cross shining above the humble dwelling where he was staying.

-Saint Lambert is one of the best-loved Saints of Belgium, where many parish churches are dedicated to him.
+Saint Lambert is one of the best-loved Saints of the Netherlands and Belgium, where many parish churches are dedicated to him.
 His relics are now in the Belgian city of Liège.

 - September 18

 - St Eumenes, bishop of Gortyrna (7th c.)